This article is more than 1 year old

-The video in question showed a 17-year-old with Down's Syndrome as four other 17-year-olds hit him over the head with a box of tissues.
-It was uploaded on September 8, 2006, and almost a month later, Google received two takedown notices - one from an individual user and one from the Italian Ministry.
+The video in question showed a 17-year-old boy with Down's Syndrome being repeatedly hit over the head with a box of tissues by four other 17-year-olds.
+It was uploaded on 8 September, 2006, and almost a month later, Google received two takedown notices - one from an individual user and one from the Italian Ministry.

 Prosecutors argued that there was a need to "safeguard fundamental rights" and that companies should be held responsible for making available such material on the internet.